Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Post quantum blossoming

 Blossoming has given new approach for deriving identities and developing change of basis algorithms for standard Bernstein bases and B$\acute{e}$zier curves \cite{Simeonova}.
-In this section, $(p,q)$-blossoming as an extension of standard $q$-blossoming has been achieved.\\
+In this section, post quantum blossoming as an extension of standard quantum blossoming has been achieved.\\